polterguy/magic.lambda.ad-auth/README.md

 ## Zero username/password Windows authentication

-The second method assumes your client is already logged on to your domain with your Windows credentials, in addition to that you're accessing the application through your LAN, and that the web server is configured to use Windows authentication.
-This method allows you to simply invoke the **[auth.ad.get-username]** slot to retrieve your current username, which you then later can use to authenticate the user in the Hyperlambda middleware.
+The second method assumes your client is already logged on to your domain with his Windows credentials, in addition to that you're accessing the application through your LAN, and that the web server is configured to use Windows authentication.
+This method allows you to invoke the **[auth.ad.get-username]** slot to retrieve the user's username, which you then later can use to authenticate the user in the Hyperlambda middleware.
 Below is an example of usage.

 ```
 auth.ad.get-username
 ```

-The above slot will return your Windows username if successful.
+The above slot will return the Windows username of the user if successful.
 If not successful it will return null.
 Notice, this method assumes you've configured your Magic installation to use Windows authentication in your _"launchSettings.json"_ file, such as the following illustrates.

 ```json